BRITISH HISTORY

 2. the slides and the materials available on Moodle

 Students will be asked to actively participate in class and to complete the activities of the online lessons.
-The participation to online activities will not receive a grade but it is a necessary pre-requisite to be considered attending students.

-The written paper will receive a score between 0 and 3 and such score will be added, in case, to the grade achieved in the oral exam (Expected learning results 2.Ability of applying knowledge and understanding, 3.Judgement abilities and 4.
+The written paper+presentation will receive a score between 0 and 3 and such score will be added, in case, to the grade achieved in the oral exam (Expected learning results 2.Ability of applying knowledge and understanding, 3.Judgement abilities and 4.
 Communicative abilities)

 Final oral exam.
 The exam aims to assess the critical understanding of the contents discussed during the course and the individual reflection on the assigned bibliography.
-It will therefore consist of two questions.
+It will therefore consist of two/three questions.
 The approximate duration is 15-20 minutes.

 Lectures followed by discussion on assigned texts (lessons 1-11)